How To Find The Right Surf Camp For Me

 9. What type of structure are you looking for?

-Do you want to have total freedom of doing what you want, when you want?
+Do you want to have total freedom to do what you want, when you want?
 Or do you want a more structured surf camp to organize the surfing classes, activities, airport transport, etc?
 In some camps, every single hour of the day is organized.
 At other places, you are free to do everything you wish to and add surf classes or activities when you feel like it.
 You also have surf camps that are “in-between”, partly organizing the trip and giving plenty of free time to explore and adventure the way you want to.

 10. Do you have flexibility in your travel dates?